YakovSava/raw_bot_face_recognition/README.md

 1. Backend, bot, neural network - Python
 2. Site page with description of methods - HTML, CSS
 3. Drop-down menu on the site - JS, CSS
-4. Part of the neural network library - C/C++/Cython
+4. Some parts of plugins - JS, C++